 If they are found guilty, it is likely that they will not be able to run for the next General Elections.

 (Miracle do happen!
-Karma do exist!
+Karma does exist!
 For the first time in history, in 2018 the opposition will form the Federal Government and take extra states compared to the last elections.
 It’s is time to clean up the nation and enforce the rule of law.
 Photo source: NSTP)

 I can’t believe that I last blogged back in September 2017 – time does flies fast when one is not looking